shaojiawei07/shaojiawei07.github.io/_pages/service.md

 * IEEE Communications Letters
 * IEEE Transactions on Cognitive Communications and Networking
 * IEEE Transactions on Green Communications and Networking
+* IEEE Transactions on Machine Learning in Communications and Networking
 * IEEE Transactions on Neural Networks and Learning Systems
 * Science China Information Sciences